Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 For most dogs, this isn’t a problem.
 Their teeth and digestive tract are designed to handle meat and bones in this form.

 Raw meat presents a biohazard in the home, especially raw chicken, and you can treat your dog and everything they touch as the equivalent of a space you placed raw chicken without disinfecting afterward.
-You’ll want to clean up the area, give them a good tooth brushing, and skip out on any kisses for the day.
+You’ll want to clean up the area, give them a good toothbrush, and skip out on any kisses for the day.

 2. You’ve oiled or seasoned some raw, boned chicken, and your dog gets it before you have a chance to cook it.